brian419/4-Programming-Languages-Project/README.md

 # C++ and Smalltalk and Scheme
-The same project written in C++, Smalltalk, and Scheme!
+The same project written in C++, Smalltalk, Scheme, and Prolog!